Routes · Namsan, Jung-gu

 Drop down to the hill path

-A short paved descent past a granite water fountain and the public restroom block at the start, then stone stairs that put you onto the foot-traffic-only hill road.
+A short paved descent past a granite water fountain and the public restroom block, then stone stairs onto the foot-traffic-only hill road.
 The temperature drops a couple of degrees as the canopy closes overhead.

 - 03